CGodl/google-homepage/README.md

+Inspired by The Odin Project.

+This project is an attempt at imitating the Google home page.

-Odin Project: This project attempts to recreate the google homepage as a way to understand the relationship between HTML, CSS, and Javascript.
+The purpose of this project is to understand web development and the relationship between HTML and CSS in web design.

 The project is comprised of:

-index.html
+index.html - HTML code used
+styles - Folder containing the CSS file for the project images - Images used in the home page.